johla/DSF/README.md

 - Sustained over 5 decades through technological change
 - Served an entire nation reliably and accurately
 - Adapted continuously to legislative and policy changes
-- Successfully replaced by modern systems without disruption
+- Was successfully replaced by modern systems without disruption

 This documentation preserves the knowledge and lessons from this remarkable system for future generations.
-The documentation transforms this historic system from an intimidating black box into an understandable, maintainable codebase.
+The documentation transforms this historic system from an intimidating black box into an understandable, "maintainable" codebase.
 Future developers can now:

 - Understand the system architecture quickly
 - Navigate 717 programs with confidence